tailwindsllc/insurance/README.md

 The backup rules section determines how many of each type of backup will be retained.
 It's recommended to keep 10 days of database-only backups, and five weeks of full filesystem backups.

+##License
+This software is licensed under the MIT license.
+Use it as you would like.

+Note that this software is **not** subject to the GPL, because it doesn't use any WordPress-specific code, functions, APIs or methods.
+Even though it's intended for WordPress websites, it is NOT WordPress-specific, and thus is not required to be GPL-licensed.

 ##Questions?

 Feel free to reach out via email or file an issue!